mbarker84/css-irl/src/pages/debugging-css-grid-part-3-auto-flow-order-and-item-placement.md

 	<figcaption><em>Fig 04</em><span>The blue item is explicitly placed only on the column axis (using grid-template-columns`).</span></figcaption>
 </figure>

-But if we place an item only on the column axis, the items _are_ placed after the first one:
+But if we place the blue item only on the column axis, the items _are_ placed after the first one:

 <figure>
   <img src="debugging-css-grid-3-05.png" alt="Three grid items with a mixture of explicit and auto placement">
-	<figcaption><em>Fig 05</em></figcaption>
+	<figcaption><em>Fig 05</em><span>The blue item is placed on the column axis with `grid-column: 2 / 4`.</span></figcaption>
 </figure>

 So why is the placement behaviour different?
 If we understand the rules of auto placement, things become clearer.

 ## Understanding flow

 A good way to think about this is to think of our grid as a flowing river.
 Any explicitly placed items are boats anchored in the river.
-Auto placed items flow around these.
+Auto placed items flow around these, from left to right (_Fig 06_).

 <figure>
   <img src="debugging-css-grid-3-06.png" alt="Grid items with a mixture of explicit and auto placement">